tobywerthan/ENCE_3220_Class2023/README.md

 The goal for this project was to develop a shield for the STM32F4 that implements the designed system.

 ### Schematic
 The schematic for this system contains three modules.
-The modules are categorized by component (ie. LCD display, DHT11, STM32F4).
+The modules are categorized by component: "LCD1602A Pinout", "DHT11 Pinout", and "STM32 Discovery board Pinout".

 #### LCD Display